samsmit362/HismithControl/README.md

 If all is highlighted well you will need to go to next steps

+4) **It is highly recommended to set "webcam_end_to_end_latency" in settings.xml especially if will use Smartphone even by USB connection**\
+End-to-End Latency is difference in real image time and it’s obtain on PC, then higher this value then less possible any correct control, especially on speed 40+.\
+You can manually measure real "webcam_end_to_end_latency" by **press "Get Webcam End-to-End Latency".**\
+You will need to use monitor in this case, then higher monitor frame rate then more accurate data will be obtained.
+- Known End-to-End Latency:
+	- Smartphone USB (wire) connection 120–160 ms
+	- Smartphone Wi-Fi (wireless) connection 200–350+ ms
+	- Webcam 1080p 60fps in good case 50–80 (In low light conditions, due to auto exposure, it increases to 100–120 ms)
+- The next statistic was obtain by tests:
+	- Webcam 1920x1080 60fps "webcam_end_to_end_latency" set to 50
+		- average_dif_end_pos: 6 deviation_dif_end_pos: 18
+		- average_dif_end_pos: 7 deviation_dif_end_pos: 22
+		- average_dif_end_pos: 8 deviation_dif_end_pos: 19
+		- average_dif_end_pos: 8 deviation_dif_end_pos: 21
+		- average_dif_end_pos: 9 deviation_dif_end_pos: 20
+		- average_dif_end_pos: 3 deviation_dif_end_pos: 16
+	- Smartphone 1280x720 30fps (for decrease End-to-End Latency) "webcam_end_to_end_latency" set to 120
+		- average_dif_end_pos: 6 deviation_dif_end_pos: 19
+		- average_dif_end_pos: 7 deviation_dif_end_pos: 23
+		- average_dif_end_pos: 12 deviation_dif_end_pos: 25
+		- average_dif_end_pos: 3 deviation_dif_end_pos: 25
-4) Select Hismith device in the combo box or some similar which you plan to use.
+5) Select Hismith device in the combo box or some similar which you plan to use.
 Press "Test Webcam+Hismith".\
 By default it will start Hismith on mostly very low speed 5, which you can change to any other for check how good it can track all without errors.\
 After 10 seconds it will show in top average speed value.
-5) **If you plan to use other device or for getting the best results it is highly recommended to run "Get Hismith Statistics Data"** (also it is recommended to run on same configuration which you mostly plan to use), it will takes ~20 minutes.\
+6) **If you plan to use other device or for getting the best results it is highly recommended to run "Get Hismith Statistics Data"** (also it is recommended to run on same configuration which you mostly plan to use), it will takes ~20 minutes.\
 In this case it will automatically run Hismith in range: "Start Speed"-"End Speed" (by default: 1-100) for about 3+7 seconds on each speed.
 You can set at which range regenerate data and stop to "Get Hismith Statistics Data" at any time.
 Also after checking each speed it generate separate file data\speed_statistics_data_[speed].txt
-6) You can also run "Test Performance" in my case avg_dt_\* results are ~42 (milliseconds) max_dt_\* ~67-93 and it is enough for get good results.\
+7) You can also run "Test Performance" in my case avg_dt_\* results are ~42 (milliseconds) max_dt_\* ~67-93 and it is enough for get good results.\
 Than low values than more accurate and often application will can control the device.
-7) **Highly recommended to use special VLC build with milliseconds support for get best results** (standard VLC currently doesn't support it, it can sync only by seconds) you can find it in the latest artifacts in [3rdParty VLC fork project](https://code.videolan.org/skosnits/vlc-extended-playlist-support/-/releases)\
+8) **Highly recommended to use special VLC build with milliseconds support for get best results** (standard VLC currently doesn't support it, it can sync only by seconds) you can find it in the latest artifacts in [3rdParty VLC fork project](https://code.videolan.org/skosnits/vlc-extended-playlist-support/-/releases)\
 You can also try to use standard VLC but be aware that re-synchronization of Hismith moves and video timeline can be ~500-1000 milliseconds and there isn't any guaranty that it will work correctly.\
 Also you will need to enabler HTTP request supports in VLC according instruction from: [Play funscripts using VLC and MultiFunPlayer](https://osr.wiki/books/funscript-playback/page/play-funscripts-using-vlc-and-multifunplayer)\
 Don't forget to align used settings with settings.xml fields:\